 Conference on the Sympathetic Imagination: Literature, Film, and Writing of Sympathy and Empathy

-Proposals of no more than 500 words should be sent no later than Friday, December 8, 2017 to Anissa Graham, Executive Secretary, ACETA, University of North Alabama by email to firstname.lastname@example.org.
+Proposals of no more than 500 words should be sent no later than Friday, November 16, 2018 to Anissa Graham, Executive Secretary, ACETA, University of North Alabama, by email to email@example.com.
 Electronic submissions are preferred.
 Proposals should include audiovisual needs, the presenter’s name, school affiliation, and position.
 Panel proposals are also welcome.
 When proposing a panel, please indicate the names, affiliations, and positions of all members of the panel and if any of the presenters would be able to serve as the panel moderator.

-Talks should be limited to 15 minutes.
+Each presenter should limit himself/herself to a 15-minute talk.
 Presenters must pay the conference registration fee, which includes membership dues; this fee will be waived for undergraduate presenters.